 - David Dougall - Director, Accessibility and Sustainability, BlackBerry Limited

-- David J. Dzumba - Principal Program Manager, MSEE Corporate, External and Legal Affairs (CELA), Microsoft
+- David J. Dzumba - Senior Manager, Accessibility, Regulatory Affairs, Microsoft

 Advisory RERC Allies

 RERC Allies are composed of other RERC’s also working to create and leverage mutual work in the technology and disability sphere.
 As in the past we leverage and share work to enrich our respective R&D activities (e.g. CAN members, product/prototype development, outreach and survey data).
-We will have virtual meetings twice a year and individual meetings as needed, particularly collaborating on rulemakings before regulatory bodies.
 Membership will expand as needed to take advantage of growth areas for the delivery of accessible technologies to people with disabilities.

 - John Brabyn, Ph.D. - Director, Rehabilitation Engineering Research Center (RERC) on Low Vision and Blindness, Smith-Kettlewell Eye Research Institute